-Support Groups for Women in Recovery
+Alcoholism Support Groups for Women in Recovery

 Substance use disorders affect both men and women, but there are differential effects that occur as a result of substance abuse depending on a person’s gender.
 Because it is well observed by professional treatment organizations and research organizations, such as the National Institute on Drug Abuse (NIDA), that no singular approach to treatment should be used for everyone, it stands to reason that specific alterations to treatment programs as a result of a person’s gender might result in more effective treatment.

-Benefits Associated with Women-Only Support Groups
+Benefits of Support Groups for Women

-Because there are significant differences between men and women with alcohol use disorders, it is logical that there should be specific support groups for women in the same way that there are support groups for men, for individuals with certain types of co-occurring disorders, and for individuals with different types of substance use disorders.
+Because there are significant differences between men and women with alcohol use disorders, it is logical that there should be specific female support groups in the same way that there are support groups for men, for individuals with certain types of co-occurring disorders, and for individuals with different types of substance use disorders.
 It is important to remember that there is no treatment or recovery program that is applicable to everyone.

 - Many support groups were developed based on the needs of male participants, including the original development of Alcoholics Anonymous (AA).